uai-ufmg/uai-ufmg.github.io/content/projects/researchProjects/projectsLabUAI/SMS/_index.md

 ---
-title: V+ | Video Analytics Solutions
+title: SMS | Research and Development of an Intelligent Surveillance System Applied to Oil Platforms
 type: landing
 show_breadcrumb: true